kecheng55/kecheng/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Ke Cheng's research revolves around developing innovative chemical techniques to advance drug discovery and therapeutic options.
-He pioneered the utilization of tetrazole and isoxazole groups as native photo-cross-linkers for chemoproteomics, offering robust methodologies for direct interactome mapping of tetrazole/isoxazole drugs.
-Dr. Cheng also possesses substantial expertise in crafting small-molecule probes and inorganic nanomaterials for biomedical applications.
-His contributions encompass the invention of activatable fluorescence probes and functionalized black phosphorus for precise, targeted cancer phototheranostics.
+My research focuses on using new chemical approaches to advance drug discovery and therapeutic options.
+I have developed tetrazole and isoxazole as native photo-cross-linkers for chemoproteomics, offering direct interactome mapping methods for tetrazole/isoxazole drug development.
+I am also passionate about crafting small-molecule probes/inorganic nanomaterials for precise, targeted cancer theranostics.
 {style="text-align: justify;"}